 - Select “Double” on the ‘Bet Type’ dropdown

 - The ‘Number of Selections’ should default to 2 selections

 - Select the ‘Outcome’ for each of your selections – this will be “Winner”, “Placed”, “Dead Heat”, “Void” or “Non-runner”.

 - Select the ‘Odds’ for each selection, for example, “9/1” and “7/1” – you are also able to choose your preferred odds format such as decimal odds or fractional odds

 - Select the ‘Stake’ wagered per bet, for example, “£10”, “£20”, “£50”

 - The calculator will then work out your total outlay, total return and total profit

 Frequently Asked Questions About Doubles

-Here the most popular questions we get asked about doubles:
+Here are the most popular questions we get asked about doubles bets:

 What is a Double Bet?